 Source-Connect 4 Facility and Dolby Atmos

-As of version 4.1.0, Source-Connect Facility includes an integration with the Dolby Atmos Renderer - with full beds, objects and metdata streamed to the Dolby specification.
+As of version 4.1.0, Source-Connect Facility includes an integration with the Dolby Atmos Renderer.
+The industry’s first remote Dolby Atmos® certification with metadata connection to the Renderer.
+Full beds, objects, and metadata—streamed to the Dolby specification.
+Not linear audio mapped to speakers.

 How Dolby Atmos works with Source-Connect Facility

-To enable approval of Atmos mixes with geographically separated collaborators, Source-Connect Facility version supports streaming of Atmos mixes with up to 128 discrete channels with synced metaobjects.
+To enable approval of Dolby Atmos mixes with geographically separated collaborators, Source-Connect's Facility version supports streaming of Dolby Atmos mixes with up to 128 discrete channels with synced metaobjects.
 Source Elements has partnered with Dolby to implement a special feature in the Dolby Atmos Renderer (DAR) so we can synchronize metaobjects along with the audio.
-Source-Connect uses the Opus codec for high-channel counts, and at high bitrates the audio quality will be exceptional.

 With Source-Connect, there are always (at least) two parties involved in a connection: